 No, you aren't required to upgrade to Windows 10.
 However, it's worth noting that Microsoft will continue to support Windows 10 after older versions like Windows 7 or Windows 8.
 For this reason, we recommend upgrading to Windows 10 if possible.

-Yes, but if you use a Professional or Enterprise version of Windows at your office, you will need someone from the IT department to install the upgrade on your computer.
+Yes, but if you use a Professional or Enterprise version of Windows at your office, you may need someone from the IT department to install the upgrade on your computer.

 Many people expected this version to be called Windows 9.
 For whatever reason, Microsoft decided to skip a version number and go straight to Windows 10.